MicrosoftDocs/mixed-reality/mixed-reality-docs/hands-and-tools.md

 ## Hands and motion controllers modalities
 ### Direct manipulation
 This is a modality leveraging the power of hands, with which users are capable of touching and manipulating the holograms directly.
-By leaverage daily life experiences, users are able to use the same way of manipulating real world obejcts to interact with virtual ones.
-By providing proper visual affordances, users are guided to perform the required actions so that the learning curve is reduced.
+By leaveraging daily life experiences, users are able to use the same way of manipulating real world obejcts to interact with virtual ones.
+By providing proper visual affordances, users are guided to perform the required actions, so that the learning curve will be reduced.

 ### Point and commit
 This modality provides users super power to interact with holograms in a distance.
-It remove physical spatial limitations
+It enables users to make the best use of physical settings, placing holographic 2D and 3D contents anywhere and accessing them from any distances.
+The way to control and manipulate 2D and 3D contents will be highly in sync with that of direct manipulation.
+If users know how to do direct manipulation, not much additional learning is needed for point and commit.

 ### Motion controllers
+Currently, motion controllers is

 ## Trainsition between near, far and motion controllers
 * [Direct manipulation (near)](direct-manipulation.md)
 * [Point and commit (far)](point-and-commit.md)